GoncaloPinto03/FSI-FEUP/LOGBOOK8.md

 ![Fig1](./imgs/LOGBOOK8/10.png)

-We conclude thatyIf we apply the method of the last task and use the respective hash function we can change other users password.
+We conclude that if we apply the method of the last task and use the respective hash function we can change other users password.